Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 All garbage, slops and waste

-per-cent. solution of car-
+contain 5 per cent. solution of car-

-bolic acid or equivalent crecscl pre-
+bolic acid or equivalent creosol pre-

-should be cleaned every
+paration, should be cleaned every

 day, using one of the following disin-

-fectant solutions: Add one-half ounce
+fectant solutions: Asdd one-half ounce

-of * chlorinated lime . (chloride of lime
+of chlorinated: lime (chloride of lime

 or bleaching powder) to one gallon of

-water; or three teaspoonfuls of creo-
+water; or three teaSpoonfuls of creo-

-lin, or eight of a solu-
+lin, or eight teaspoonfuls of a solu-

-tion of formaldehyde—(at least 37%;
+tion of formaldehyde——(at least 37%

 per cent of gas, in solution)—to one

-t of water, The solution of formal-
+pint of water, The solution of formal-

-The. of dead or decay-
+The importance of dead or decay-

 ing wood or trees has always been